Periodic points of rational functions over finite fields: Acknowledgements

 \section{Acknowledgements}

 As usual, I would like to thank Andrew Bridy, who is always willing to share his uncanny ability to remember who proved almost any theorem, and when they did so.
+I would also like to thank the anonymous reviewers, who provided many useful comments, leading to a stronger version of \cref{thewinner}.